-Your clothes dryer is one of the most important time savers in any home.
-Without a reliable dryer, your laundry will take a day or even a week to dry when the weather is less than pleasant.
+Your clothes dryer is one of the most important time savers in your home.
+Without a reliable dryer, your laundry will take a long time to dry when the weather is bad.
 Like any other household appliance, dryers can break down from time to time.
 Here are some of the most common dryer problems that you will likely encounter at some point.

 When you push all the right buttons, but your dryer does not turn on, there could be a few reasons.
 Before calling your local appliance repair service, you should first check your power supply as well as the plug.
-If your electricity is out or if the plug is faulty, then there might be no reason to call a technician.
-If neither of these possible causes is to blame, then it could be something as simple as a blown fuse or an electrical issue somewhere inside the dryer.
-Just to be safe, make sure that the start button is pressed all the way in and that the door is shut.
+If your electricity is out or if the plug is faulty, then there’s no reason to call an appliance repair technician.
+If neither of these possible causes is to blame, then it could be something as simple as a blown fuse or an electrical issue somewhere that’s causing these dryer problems.
+Just to be safe, make sure you pressed the start button all the way and that you properly shut the door.
 If the dryer door is not closed, it will not start.
 Once you have exhausted all of these possible causes and your dryer still won’t start, call a certified appliance repair technician for speedy repairs.

-If your dryer doesn’t get warm, your laundry will not get dry which means that it will tumble around for nothing.
-The first thing you need to check is if you have selected the appropriate heat settings.
-Some parts that could be to blame include the heating element, thermal fuse, wiring, or the ignitor.
+If your dryer doesn’t get warm, your laundry will obviously not dry properly.
+The first thing you need to check is whether you’ve selected the appropriate heat settings.
+Some parts that could be to blame include the heating element, thermal fuse, the wiring, or the igniter.
 You might be able to check the heating element for damage but, for the most part, it’s best to call a professional for expert diagnosis and repairs.
 If you do decide to inspect your dryer, make sure that you unplug it first.
 Check the exterior wiring and cables for obvious damage.

-While your dryer will never be completely silent, there are some sounds that are cause for concern.
+While your dryer will never be completely silent, there are some sounds that are reason for concern.
 As briefly mentioned above, a buzzing noise accompanied by a drum that does not turn may indicate a seized motor.
-If you notice excessive vibrations or loud noises, it could mean that the parts supporting the drum are worn and need to be replaced.
-A slight squeak at the beginning of the drying cycle is often considered normal, but if this continues, you might want to have it checked out sooner rather than later.
+If you notice excessive vibrations or loud noises, it could mean that you need to replace worn drum supporting parts.
+A slight squeak at the beginning of the drying cycle is normal, but if this continues, you might want to have somebody check it out as soon as possible.
 Bearings that get worn out can also make a rubbing noise, and it’s good to have the problem resolved before additional damage occurs.

 No matter the brand or the problem, Express Appliance Repair is always available for speedy, professional dryer repairs.
-Call us on (647) 483-9051 for same day service.
+Call us at (647) 483-9051 for same day service.